pulumi/docs/reference/programming-model.md

 ## Stack output {#stack-outputs}

-A [stack output](stack.html#outputs) is a value that can be easily retrieved from the Pulumi CLI and is displayed on pulumi.com.
+A [stack output](stack.html#outputs) is a value exported from a stack.
+A stack's outputs can be easily retrieved from the Pulumi CLI and is displayed on pulumi.com.
 To export values from a stack, use the following definition in the top-level of the entry point for your project:

 {% include langchoose.html %}